rebiddy/Correlation-Between-Diet-and-CVD-Risk/README.md

 # Data Sources

-• National Health and Nutrition Examination Survey (NHANES, 2011–2014) o Publicly available dataset from the CDC. o Includes demographic, dietary, and health outcome data for thousands of U.S. adults aged 30–74.
+• National Health and Nutrition Examination Survey (NHANES, 2011–2014)

 • Healthy Eating Index (HEI-2015)

-o A standardized measure of dietary quality developed by the USDA.
-• Framingham General Cardiovascular Risk Score o A validated equation used to estimate 10-year CVD risk based on age, sex, cholesterol, blood pressure, and other factors.
+• Framingham General Cardiovascular Risk Score
-These sources provide a rich dataset that integrates dietary quality with health outcomes, enabling correlation and regression analyses